bernedom/bernedom.github.io/_posts/2025-12-16-secure-boot-yocto.md

 Trusted boot on the Raspberry Pi CM4 needs to be enabled in the boot EEPROM by setting the `SIGNED_BOOT` flag in the boot.conf and by providing the public key to verify the signature.
 This is done [using the `rpiboot` tool](https://github.com/raspberrypi/usbboot/), which allows us to write the necessary configuration to the EEPROM.
 The [usbboot repository](https://github.com/raspberrypi/usbboot/) provides the necessary tools and documentations to update the EEPROM for Raspberry Pi.

-For illustration purposes, I'll show how to enable secure boot using a self-signed key pair.
+For illustration purposes, this article shows how to enable secure boot using a self-signed key pair.
 In a production environment, you would typically use a key pair issued by a trusted certificate authority (CA).

-First we generate a public/private key pair using OpenSSL:
+First, we generate a public/private key pair using OpenSSL:

 ```bash
 openssl genrsa 2048 > keypair.pem
 ```

-Next we set up the `boot.conf` file to enable signed boot by setting `SIGNED_BOOT=1`.
+Next, we set up the `boot.conf` file to enable signed boot by setting `SIGNED_BOOT=1`.
 Then we use the `update-pieeprom` tool from rpiboot to update the EEPROM with the public key and flash it to the device:

 ```bash
 update-pieeprom -k  keypair.pem